AlexisBogroff/Copilot-Web/README.md

 - [Roadmap showing availability in Bing or Edge search engines](https://learn.microsoft.com/en-us/copilot/plugins/roadmap)
 - More on [Bing search](https://support.microsoft.com/en-us/topic/how-bing-delivers-search-results-d18fc815-ac37-4723-bc67-9229ce3eb6a3), see section *"The Basics of Search"*. -->

+#### Voice
+- Input a prompt without typing.
+- Detects automatically the end of the sentence to trigger the answer.
+- Answers using the voice.
+- Any answer can be read-aloud even though the conversation has started and continued in text based only.
+- The language preference can be set in the settings section.
+By default it adapts to the conversation and can switch during a conversation.

+#### Settings
+**Basic webapp settings**
+- Language
+- Suggestions while typing
+- Color theme
+- Region (for the web search)
+- In privacy, possibility to remove the history.

 ### Basics